aiongg/chuigoan-serif/README.md

 The main script is `build-poj.py`, which adds the above glyphs to every file (Roman & Italic, Instances & Masters).
 The only manual labor is deciding the position of the `dotabovert` component for each font, the data are marked in the `ODotOffsets` table of the script.

 We added a script to run `checkoutlinesufo` and `psautohint` on each font before building.
+We also have to rename the fonts from `Source` to `Chuigoan`.
 So the full build command is now:

 ```
 python build-poj.py
 ./build-checkoutlines.sh
 ./build.sh
 ./buildVFs.sh
+python rename.py
 ./build-woffs.sh
 ```

 # Source Serif